 It isn’t just steel that was affected by the wavering trade policies of the past year.
 The components of gas grills from control valves to fasteners to wiring, all globally sourced, have also increased in price.
 In part, this is caused by companies scrambling to rebuild supply chains in the face of fluctuations in each category of products.
 This style of sourcing is complicated, and most experienced companies have dealt with this for years.

 Another problem for manufacturers was timing.
 Grill sales are strongest through the summer even in the higher end market space.
 Product lines and prices are set early in the calendar year and don’t change until the season is over.
 With the tariffs being fully implemented on June 1st, manufacturers were forced to decide between an unpopular mid-season price change or the real potential of losing money in the later months.
 Many chose to change their prices during the summer.
 For retailers, this presented a challenge of dealing with customers who suddenly found prices jumping during their decision processes.

 But what happens if the tariffs are removed?
 On one hand, no one in the industry believes that the steel tariffs are permanent.
 It is true that exemptions have appeared removing nation after nation from the tax.
 On the other hand, no one truly believes that prices will return to where they were.
 Steel sourcing has been disrupted.
-U.S. Steel producers have made expensive investments to further automate production and these costs will continue to distribute through the economy.
+U.S. Steel producers have made expensive investments to further automate production and these costs will continue to distribute throughout the economy.
 Companies that chose the middle pricing path had hoped for good news.
 None arrived.
 As of right now, I suspect another price increase from many companies at the end of the season.